devennn/devennn.github.io/_posts/2020-02-07-kaggle-disaster-tweets.md

 ```

 ## Future Work

-1. I am still exploring few possibilities to fine tune the model such as running grid search on the algorithm
+1. I am still exploring few possibilities to fine-tune the model such as running grid search on the algorithm
-2. Try different way of tokenizing.
+2. Try different ways of tokenizing.
 3. Cleaning texts
-  -  Short form words
+  - Short-form words
   - Numbers
-  - Non english words
+  - Non-English words